Author | Gaston Fernandez |

 The Windchill Extension Platform does use Open Source and 3rd Party libraries.
 The exact version and use of these libraries is available to the system administrator via the Windchill Extension Manager.
 Each use of these software is approved and reviewed by the senior technical team and a full security audit is performed.
 Moreover, due to the unique code isolation practices used by the Windchill Extension platform, this software is fully contained within the extension and has no (known) interface visible to the external system.

 As and when vulnerabilities are reported on 3rd party software, these are reviewed.
 An impact assessment is made to verify if the vulnerability may have an effect on any Windchill Extension.
+An automatic scan of all libraries is done every 2 weeks.
+Open Source libraries are also used in the User Interface and are also included in the scans.

 The only software that is visible to Windchill itself is the extension platform kernel.
 This does not use any 3rd party or open source software.